themetalfleece/neogma-docs/md/docs/QueryBuilder/Where-Clause.md

     }
 });
 const queryBuilder = new QueryBuilder(
-    {
-        where: existingWhereInstance,
-    },
-    {
-        /* --> for expected behavior, the Where instance and the QueryBuilder instance should use the same BindParam */
+    /* --> for expected behavior, the Where instance and the QueryBuilder instance should use the same BindParam */ existingWhereInstance.getBindParam() ).where(existingWhereInstance);
-        bindParam: existingWhereInstance.getBindParam(),
-    }
-);

 console.log(queryBuilder.getStatement()); // WHERE identifier1.id = $id AND identifier2.id = $id__aaaa AND identifier2.age = $age
 console.log(queryBuilder.getBindParam().get()); // { id: '20', id__aaaa: '21', age: 28 }